ismaildrs/movie-meter/README.md

-# Movies/Series Website
+# MovieMeter Website

-A simple web application to search and display information about movies and series.
+A simple web application to display information about movies and series.
 Built with React, styled with TailwindCSS, and using the OMDb (Open Movie Database) API to fetch movie and series data.

 ## Features